Find Grad Schools

 The states with the most job growth for Social Science Research Assistant are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.

-How Much Does a Social Science Research Assistant Make?
+Social Science Research Assistant Salary

-The typical yearly salary for Social Science Research Assistants is somewhere between $25,370 and $78,470.
+The salary for Social Science Research Assistants ranges between about $25,370 and $78,470 a year.

 undefined